Workshop: Psychology for UX and Product Design

 - Psychology and user experience.
 Evaluating and improving digital products based on psychology.
 How humans perceive and understand the world around them and how to build your product around that framework.

 - Psychology and the dark arts.
 Persuasive design, cognitive biases and other brain hacks.
 Do they really work and how to apply them in product design.
+What are the ethics of applying psychology to digital design.

 I am a trained, experienced teacher so expect to be sketching, designing and applying the psychology from the very start of the workshop.